FaccioDaMe-FDM/Shunt-Junktec-to-Home-Assistant/README.md

 # Shunt-Junktec-to-Home-Assistant

-# Home Assistant integration of Shunt Junktec KGF with Modbus on rs485 serial port.
+# Home Assistant integration of Shunt Junktec KGF with Modbus Ashii Text String on rs485 serial port.

 To make the integration work, you must replace the following values in the code: